wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

      is equal to $((x/10 + 86) / (16 + x/10)) / 3$.
 This is a decreasing function on the [300, infinity] domain,
      and so on  that domain it is maximized for  $x = 300$.

-  The final answer is thus 300 GFlop.
+  The final answer is thus 300 Gflop.

 The above is quite formal, but we could have given a purely common-sense answer.